jafaryor/algorithms-and-data-structures/src/data-structures/flow-network/readme.md

 ## The basic Ford-Fulkerson algorithm
+It is a generic method for increasing flows incrementally along paths from source to sink.

+The flow: Increase the flow along any augmenting path from source to sink, continuing until there are no such paths in the network.
+This  method  always  finds  a  maxflow,  no  matter  how  we  choose  the  paths.

 In each iteration of the `fordFulkersonMaxFlow()` method, we find some augmenting path `p` and use `p` to modify the flow `f`.
 We replace `f` by `f ↑ f_p`, obtaining a new flow whose value is `|f| + |f_p|`.

 ![ford-fulkerson-example](./images/ford-fulkerson-example.png)